Frequently Asked Questions.

 Once the race has begun, be considerate of others who are faster than you and allow them to pass easily, i.e. don’t block the road.

 Yes!
-We encourage anyone in Tanzania who is subscribed to Tigo to pay for their entry via the Tigo Pesa system.
+We encourage anyone in Tanzania who is subscribed to Mixx by YAS to pay for their entry via the Mixx by YAS system.

-To enter simply dial *149*20# from a Tigo subscribed phone and follow the easy to understand instructions to pay for your entry using your Tigo Pesa wallet.
-You are also able to use your Tigo Pesa wallet to pay for another runner if they are unable to pay for their own entry.
+To enter simply dial *150*01# to register from a Mixx by YAS subscribed phone and follow the easy to understand instructions to pay for your entry using your Mixx by YAS wallet.
+You are also able to use your Mixx by YAS wallet to pay for another runner if they are unable to pay for their own entry.

-Only Tanzania CITIZENS may pay using Tigo Pesa.
+Only Tanzania CITIZENS may pay using Mixx by YAS.
 Residents / visitors must pay via the credit card link on the website as the entry fee is different.

 The entry fees are not refundable under any circumstances.
 Athletes submitting duplicate entries will be charged for both.